-I was sitting there watching Andy smoke a joint as he lay on his pit.
+I was sitting there watching Smithy smoke a joint as he lay on his pit.
 I got the dope from a girl back home.
 She sent me dope and my father sent me the local newspaper.
 ‘Leisure centre hosts flower arranging debacle’ that kind of thing.
 We even used to read it sometimes.
 I suppose it was comforting to know that the world, however meaningless, carried on, even if we weren’t in it!

 The smoke was drifting and curling and we philosophised as the night wore on.